 Singapore online brokerage fee comparison table

-The table below compares the dealing charges and other features of 11 Singapore online stock brokers to help you find the best stock brokers for trading Singapore shares only.
-If you are looking for Singapore stock brokers to trade international markets instead, try the Singapore international stock brokers list and the Singapore international stock brokers comparison table.
+The table below compares the dealing charges and other features of 11 Singapore online stockbrokers to help you find the best stockbrokers for trading Singapore shares.

 Most firms in Singapore have a very similar fee structure, charging commission of around 0.25-0.28% commission for trades below S$50,000, around 0.2-0.22% between S$50,000 and S$100,000 and around 0.18-0.2% over S$100,000, with a typical minimum charge of S$25.
 For simplicity, commissions in this table are abbreviated to reflect these standard tiers eg 0.25%/0.22%/0.18%.

-Interactive Brokers – popular with many Singapore traders for overseas markets – is even cheaper at 0.12% with a minimum of S$3, but reportedly Singapore residents can’t trade the Singapore exchange through their accounts.
-If you’re in search of cheaper rates, it may be worth may be asking the firm why this restriction exists and whether it’s likely to change.
+Interactive Brokers – popular with many Singapore traders for overseas markets – is even cheaper at 0.12% with a minimum of S$3.
+However, Singapore residents currently can’t trade the Singapore exchange through their accounts, although Interactive Brokers have indicated that this restriction may change in the future.

 minimum